 Coffee is brewed with a Chemex.

 In a tool with so much flexibility, human error can cause problems.
-Bad pour technique, channelling, and temperature instability are some of the most common issues that affect drip brews, especially under an inexperienced hand.
+Bad pour technique, channelling, and temperature instability are common issues that affect drip brews.
+Beginners can find controlling the rate of pour with a gooseneck kettle difficult, if they have one at all.

 Channelling is the result of unevenly distributed grounds; it causes the water to channel through certain sections of the coffee bed, over-extracting there, and not extracting or under-extracting in other sections.
 The deep angle on some pour over devices, like the Chemex and the V60, makes it more difficult to evenly distribute coffee grounds.
 This can result in an unbalanced brew with jarring notes.

 “You can argue that when you move from certain brands to other brands, you know, the shape of the filters and things like that will aid you in terms of consistency…” James says.
-“But ultimately… you’re still going to carry a relatively high risk of… channelling if you don’t know what you’re doing, and then the coffee is going to be under-extracted.
+“But ultimately… you’re still going to carry a risk of channelling if you don’t know what you’re doing, and then the coffee will be under-extracted.

 “So, you can end up with an amazing coffee and then… you do what you think to be exactly the same thing again and it just doesn’t deliver.”